Magda Wloczka (She/Her)

 She has previously completed her Bachelor of Science with Distinction at Robert Gordon University, Aberdeen in 2018, having studied a semester abroad in Amsterdam during her second year.
 During her two years in practice as a Part I, she worked for a Birmingham based practice Glenn Howells Architects on a wide variety of leisure and residential projects of all scales.

 During her years of architectural education across the UK and Europe, she has learned to respect and learn from the widely understood context, creating architecture that strives to be contextually sensitive and respectful to local communities.
-She is inspired by the emotional impact built environment can have on its residents, as well as the character that human interaction can lend to its surroundings.
-Recognising the importance that built heritage has in forming the identity of places, she has developed a passion for creating sustainable architecture that respects its historical context, utilising the existing structures whenever possible.
+She is inspired by the symbolism of pre-conceived architectural forms and the during her final year investigated how a new democratic type form could be established while disassociating itself from the ornamental architecture of governance.
+Recognising the importance that built heritage has in forming the identity of places, she has developed a passion for creating sustainable architecture that respects its historical context, utilising existing structures whenever possible.

 In her last year in education, she hopes to further her understanding of the impact revitalisation can have on the authenticity and integrity of areas.

 Perceptions of power